Another Book of Nothing Chapters 25 - 29:

 by any other name.

 But it doesn’t have to be so scary!
-Both Swami Ramthirtha and Sri Nisargadatta Maharaj, and many others have pointed out that in fact we are actually conscious of a very limited spectrum of experience.
-We are conscious, for example, of so very little of the processes that go on within our own bodies, let alone those of the natural environment we inhabit and on which we depend.
-There is such a vast micro and macro universe which operates automatically and autonomously and over which we have no direct control, and yet we identify so totally with our minds and bodies while regarding anything outside them as being completely separate.
+Swami Ramthirtha, Sri Nisargadatta Maharaj, and many others have pointed out that in fact we are actually consciously aware of a very limited spectrum of existence and experience.
+We are conscious, for example, of so very little of the processes that continuously go on within our own bodies, let alone those of the natural environment we inhabit and upon which our survival depends.
+There is such a vast micro and macro universe which operates automatically and autonomously in sustaining the existence of that which we call ourselves and over which we have no direct control, and yet we identify so totally with our minds and bodies while regarding anything outside them as being completely separate and 'other'.
 Why?
 We come into consciousness fully equipped with both the inner and outer universe.
-How strange that we call only one half of it our self!
-However, putting everything together and identifying with our total self leaves little for the mind to do – its only purpose, it seems, being to divide one into two.
-When the two become one, then where is the mind?
+How strange that we call only half of it our self!
+However, putting everything together as one whole and identifying with our total self leaves little for the mind to do – its only purpose, it seems, being to divide one into two.
+When two become one, where is the mind?